Model-Based Reinforcement Learning with Isolated Imaginations: Experiments

 \subsection{DeepMind Control Suite}

-\myparagraph{Implementation details.} We evaluate our model on \texttt{video\_easy} \texttt{video\_hard} benchmarks from DMC Generalization Benchmark, where the background is continually changing throughout an episode.
+\myparagraph{Implementation.} We evaluate our model on \texttt{video\_easy} and \texttt{video\_hard} benchmarks from the DMC Generalization Benchmark~\citep{hansen2021softda}, where the background is continually changing throughout an episode.
 All experiments use visual observations only, of shape $64 \times 64 \times 3$.
 The episodes last for $1{,}000$ steps and have randomized initial states.
 We apply a fixed action repeat of $R = 2$ across tasks.
-In this environment, since the background is randomly replaced by a real-world video, the noncontrollable motion of the background will affect the procedure of dynamics learning and behavior learning of agents.
-Therefore, to obtain a better decision policy and avoid the disruption from noisy backgrounds, the agent may decouple noncontrollable representation (\textit{i.e.}, dynamic background) and controllable representation in spacetime, and only use controllable representation for control.
-Instead of training the action-free branch with only reconstruction loss in our preliminary work \cite{paniso}, we follow the structure described in \sect{sec:wm} since the noncontrollable dynamics in some video backgrounds are complicated for learning, particularly \texttt{video\_hard} benchmark.
-We evaluate our model with baselines in $4$ tasks from four different domains, \textit{i.e.}, Finger Spin, Cheetah Run, Walker Walk, and Hopper Stand.
-The number of environmental steps is limited to $500$k.
+In this environment, since the background is randomly replaced by a real-world video, the noncontrollable motion of the background will affect the procedure of dynamics learning and behavior learning.
+Therefore, to obtain a better decision policy and avoid the disruption from noisy backgrounds, the agent may decouple noncontrollable representation (\textit{i.e.}, dynamic background) and controllable representation in spacetime, and only use controllable representation for control, thereby removing the modeling sparse dependency.
+Instead of training the action-free branch with only reconstruction loss in our preliminary work \citep{paniso}, we follow the structure described in \sect{sec:wm} since the noncontrollable dynamics in some video backgrounds are complicated for learning, particularly \texttt{video\_hard} benchmark.
+We evaluate the models using $4$ tasks, \textit{i.e.}, Finger Spin, Cheetah Run, Walker Walk, and Hopper Stand.
+The maximum number of environmental steps is $500k$.
 We use $\beta_1 = \beta_2 = 1$ and $\alpha = 1$ in Eq. \eqref{eq:loss} and $\lambda_1 = \lambda_2 = 1$ in Eq. \eqref{eq:all_loss}.